Last Updated on September 2, 2020 by Karen Maldonado

 In the short-term, meditation has been shown to trigger the natural relaxation response – a state of deep rest that changes the physiological and emotional responses to stress.

-Your metabolism decreases and your heartbeat slows.
+The Muse meditation assistant helps decrease your metabolism and your heartbeat slows.
 The muscles relax, breathing becomes slower, and your blood pressure decreases.